MacOS

 Download and Install Microsoft Remote Desktop

-Download and install Microsoft Remote Desktop client on macOS endpoints for RDP connections
+Deploy the Microsoft Remote Desktop client to macOS endpoints for RDP access to Windows Server, AVD, and Cloud PC

 Worklet Details